-We discuss ways of identifying the most appropriate data collection
+We discuss ways of identifying the most appropriate data collection methods here and here.

 Identifying the purpose of your evaluation

 There are two broad functions that an evaluation can fulfil - formative evaluation and summative evaluation, or a combination of both.